bayush11/ECE-382V/README.md

 # Not Specified

-The category of not specified is a category that defines a test to not have a reason for flaky failure that is categorized within the four categories of network failure, randomness, timing, and concurrency.
+The category of not specified is a category that defines a test to not have a reason for flaky failure that is categorized within the three categories of network failure, async timing, and concurrency.
 I had this category to show that all the tests will not fall into these four categories and although they make up a large majority of the tests, some tests can fail from events like an environment change needed.
 An example is shown below.

 ```bash
 import org.junit.Test;